MarkRacsko/dpc-neuron/Plan.md

 # Ideas
 - Results will be in Excel files, one per measured petri dish / ibidi chamber, all measurements from the same day in a single folder, named after the day of measurement (yyyymmdd).
 - Already processed days should be separated from unprocessed ones, three options:
-    1. Have separate subfolders for them (data/processed and data/new)
+    1. ~~Have separate subfolders for them (data/processed and data/new)~~ Unnecessary.
-    2. Have the program put a hidden file in folders it has already processed, then have it always scan through the entire data folder and ignore folders that contain a marker file.
+    2. ~~Have the program put a hidden file in folders it has already processed, then have it always scan through the entire data folder and ignore folders that contain a marker file.~~ Went with a version of this, except the marker file is the Excel file that stores the results from that folder.
-    3. Have a single database file of some description, that stores this information.
-Added benefit of this one is that it could also store measurement outcomes such as numbers and percentages of TRPM3/TRPA1/TRPV1 positive neurons.
+    3. ~~Have a single database file of some description, that stores this information.
+Added benefit of this one is that it could also store measurement outcomes such as numbers and percentages of TRPM3/TRPA1/TRPV1 positive neurons.~~ An overall report that tabulates all results will exist but checking individual report files per folder is more convenient.
 - When we finish processing a day's measurements, we:
-    1. Move its folder from data/new to data/processed
+    1. ~~Move its folder from data/new to data/processed~~
-    2. Put the marker file its folder
+    2. Put the marker file in its folder
-    3. Update the database (which might just be a .xlsx file)
+    3. ~~Update the database (which might just be a .xlsx file)~~
 - The marker file could also be a report of outcomes, so if this file exists then the folder must have been processed already.
 Then have separate functionality to tabulate these day by day reports and compile an overall report.

 - CLI interface, I'm not bothering with a GUI with this one.
 Arguments/options: